Subscribe to our mailing list

 As in Shan State and in many or the other ‘borderlands’ of Burma, the British left the administration over the Chin Hills up to the local people to a much greater extent than in the central Bamar-dominated regions.
 The British policy of divide and rule meant that the majority of the ethnic races in Burma were reluctant to return to the Bamar yoke when independence came after the Second World War.
 When Bogyoke Aung San, the ‘architect of Burmese freedom’ and father of Aung San Suu Kyi, was assassinated in 1947, the fragile unity of the country splintered and has only been kept together – at least in name – by the heavy hand of the Burmese military, the Tatmadaw.

-The Chin National Front (CNF) and its armed branch the Chin National Army (CNA), is a resistance movement formed in 1988, in Mizoram, just a few months before the infamous countrywide student uprisings on August 8th 1988.
-In Hakha student demonstrators occupied the government offices before the Tatmadaw sent in an infantry battalion from Kalaymyo in September of that year.
-Many students fled across the border there to join the armed struggle of the CNA against the government.
+The Chin National Front (CNF) and its armed branch the Chin National Army (CNA), is a resistance movement that was formed in 1988, in Mizoram, just a few months before the infamous countrywide student uprisings on August 8th 1988.
+In September of that year, in Hakha student demonstrators occupied the government offices before the Tatmadaw sent in an infantry battalion from Kalaymyo.
+Many students fled across the border and there joined the ranks of the CNA to contribute towards the armed struggle against the Burmese military.

 In 2009 Human Rights Watch published a report into the habitual human rights abuses committed against Chin civilians entitled, ‘We Are Like Forgotten People.’
 HRW highlighted a series of shocking testimonials against soldiers of the Tatmadaw including: